code-423n4/2022-10-thegraph-findings/data/chrisdior4-Q.md

 ================================

-## THE NONREENTRANT MODIFIER SHOULD OCCUR BEFORE ALL OTHER MODIFIERS
+## 6.THE NONREENTRANT MODIFIER SHOULD OCCUR BEFORE ALL OTHER MODIFIERS

 ### file: L2GraphTokenGateway.sol